 Inspection & Cleaning

-If the casing of your outdoor speaker is sealed against the elements do not force it open to inspect the interior for dirt as you may compromise its weather and water resistance.
-With speakers like this preventative maintenance such as cleaning the exterior of the speaker and keeping the area around the speaker clean is the best course of action.
-You definitely want to keep the grille clear of obstructions as this will impact the sound so remove any leaves, spider webs or debris that may have blown into any openings on the speaker.
+If the casing of your outdoor speaker is sealed against the elements, do not force it open to inspect the interior for dirt as you may compromise its weather and water resistance.
+With speakers like this, preventative maintenance such as cleaning the speaker’s exterior and keeping the area around the speaker clean is the best course of action.
+You want to keep the grille clear of obstructions as this will impact the sound, so remove any leaves, spider webs, or debris that may have blown into any openings on the speaker.

 Protect Against the Elements

 Another thing to check is exposure to direct sunlight which may cause deterioration of the speaker cones depending on the design of your outdoor speaker.
-If you installed the speaker in a shady spot check to make sure that nothing has changed in the environment that may have caused the amount of shade to decrease.
-Extremely cold temperature can also be detrimental to your speakers so covering your speakers with a plastic bag or container when it snows for some added protection is also a good idea.
+If you installed the speaker in a shady spot, check to ensure that nothing has changed in the environment that may have caused the amount of shade to decrease.
+Extremely cold temperatures can also be detrimental to your speakers, so covering your speakers with a plastic bag or container when it snows for some added protection is also a good idea.